OFS/ofs.github.io/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md

 -   FIM coverage to collect functional data

-The verification infrastructure can be found here <https://github.com/otcshare/intel-ofs-fim/tree/master/verification> for evaluation and use.
+The verification infrastructure can be in the verification folder here <https://github.com/OFS/ofs-d5005> for evaluation and use.

-## **2 Intel OFS High Level Architecture**
+## **2 OFS High Level Architecture**
 <a name="high_level_arch"></a>

-Intel OFS provides distinct datapaths that simplifies the design and integration process for add or for removing interface modules:
+OFS provides distinct datapaths that simplifies the design and integration process for add or for removing interface modules:

 * **High Bandwidth datapath** for AFU-attached high performance peripherals (HSSI, Memory, HPS, workload).
-* **Low Bandwidth datapath** for Intel OFS management and slow peripheral components (JTAG, I2C, SMBus).
+* **Low Bandwidth datapath** for OFS management and slow peripheral components (JTAG, I2C, SMBus).
 * **AFU Peripheral Fabric (APF) to Board Peripheral Fabric (BPF) path** to communicate with interface control and status registers (CSRs) and board components.
 * **Peer-to-peer datapath** between AFU components.
 * **Peer-to-peer datapath** between BPF components.

 Depending on your design goals, you can present peripherals to software as:

-* Intel OFS managed peripherals with a device feature header that is part of a device feature list.
+* OFS managed peripherals with a device feature header that is part of a device feature list.
 * Native driver managed peripherals that are exposed through an independent physical function or virtual function.

-**Figure 2-1 Intel OFS Datapath Structure**
+**Figure 2-1 OFS Datapath Structure**
 <img src="images/OFS-Datapaths.PNG" alt="drawing" style="width:350px">

 ## **3 PCIe Interface**
 <a name="pcie"></a>
 The FIM's H-tile PCIe* hard IP is a Gen3x16 design.
 The IP supports SR-IOV and is configured to provide one PF and three VFs.
 Native PCIe TLP packets are sent through the PCIe using Arm AMBA 4 AXI-4 Stream Protocol.
 Before they reach the AFU, however, the packets go through an adapter that converts any headers to a data mover format that is forward compatible with Intel Agilex FPGA devices and beyond.
-This adapter was added to the proven subsystem design that was established in the early access Intel OFS release.

-**Figure 3-1 Intel OFS FIM RX-TX Datapath**
+**Figure 3-1 OFS FIM RX-TX Datapath**

 <img src="images/IOFS_TX-RX-Datpath.png" alt="drawing" style="width:350px">